LJPZebra/OLU/Fiber_coupling.md

 *	a [motorized flip mounts](https://www.thorlabs.com/thorproduct.cfm?partnumber=MFF101/M) holding a [protected silver mirrors](https://www.thorlabs.com/thorproduct.cfm?partnumber=PF05-03-P01).
 This will allow you to remove the mirror out of the laser path when you want to use the laser in the standart system.
 Alternatively, you can use a [beam splitter](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=6208&pn=BS033) to use the laser source on both setups simultaneously.
 *

-Note: Do the coupling procedure at very low laser power for laser safety and to protect the fiber and to protect the fiber.
+Note: Do the coupling procedure at very low laser power for laser safety and to protect the fiber.
 The fiber has a very high domage threshold but only if the laser is well coupled.

 You can regulate the laser intensity with a lambda wave plate and a polarizor.